microsoft/developer-immersion-data/labs/azure-postgresql/Lab.md

 An **Azure Resource Group** is a logical container into which Azure resources are deployed and managed.
 A **Resource Group** and a **Storage Account** must exist before any virtual machines can be created.
-In this example, a resource group named **rg123456** (where **123456** is the number in your username) is created in the southcentralus region.
-You will need to use this group name when creating your Database and Server.
+In this example, a resource group named **rg123456** (where **123456** is the number in your username) is created in the southcentralus or any region you have chosen to delploy the resources to.
+You will need to create adn use this group name when creating your Database and Server.

 Throughout this lab, we will use the **Azure Command Line Interface** or Azure CLI using the Cloud Shell feature in the Azure Portal.